 GR7’s flew 870 sorties and released 894 weapons, ending at 16 aircraft in theatre.

 On April 4th Group Captain Travers Smith, an RAF spokesman commented

 This is yet another form of frustration.
 Now that the weather has cleared they have taken off, but there is nothing for them to hit.
 This was the first of the daytime operations for the GR7’s that have managed to get airborne (without weather problems).
 Their prime purpose today would have been to hit mobile targets that would have been identified by other means.
 During the period that GR7’s were airborne, no such opportunities presented themselves, so the Harriers returned with their bombs

-The weather was to play a significant role, of the 78 day campaign, only 25 days had good weather.
-This coupled with highly restrictive rules of engagement, the lack of all weather precision munitions and an extremely capable and wily opponent meant that considerable challenges were placed in the path of the air forces and as usual, many lessons were identified, particularly the need for all weather precision munitions and improved communications/coordination with NATO allies.
+The weather was to play a significant role, in the 78-day campaign, only 25 days had good weather.
+This coupled with highly restrictive rules of engagement, the lack of all-weather precision munitions and an extremely capable and wily opponent meant that considerable challenges were placed in the path of the air forces and as usual, many lessons were identified, particularly the need for all-weather precision munitions and improved communications/coordination with NATO allies.

-Despite this the GR7’s, with their integrated GPS/INS were approved to release weapons through the clouds against pre approved targets where the risk of collateral damage was relatively low.
+Despite this, the GR7’s, with their integrated GPS/INS was approved to release weapons through the clouds against pre-approved targets where the risk of collateral damage was relatively low.
 Tangential, but relevant to the list, USMC Harrier II’s were also employed from naval vessels but of the 58 sorties planned, many were cancelled, about a third, due to bad weather.

 The air campaign was followed by the ground component which saw the use of 8 RAF Chinooks and 6 Pumas.

 A good overview of this phase is here